2013 – Gluten Free Living

 I love this fabulous rendition of homemade sweet rolls and if you’re on the look-out for a bread that tastes like cinnamon rolls, then please consider trying my Gluten Free Cinnamon Roll Bread.
 While I used pecans and cinnamon chips to make the recipe, I believe you can substitute raisins if you prefer that taste instead.

 TIP: When I originally baked this recipe in April 2013 I had not experimented much with different gluten free flours in recipes.
-While coconut flour was one of the three flours I used then, I used Pamela’s Gluten Free Baking and Pancake Mix this time.
+While coconut flour was one of the three flours I used then, I used Pamela’s Gluten Free Baking and Pancake Mix this time (although it is not my preferred gluten free flour to use).
 There are many decent gluten free flour blends on the market these days to choose from.
 Find one you like and stick with it.

 She has an exquisite blend of flours she uses in her baking mix that is excellent in taste and I have used with great success.
 Oat flour is the other gluten free flour I used to accompany the blended gluten free mix and it worked quite well.
 Another option is to use brown rice flour.
 The texture is much better than coconut flour.
 Amaranth flour and garbanzo bean flour also work well.